 Is App Grid really an alternative to Ubuntu Software Center?

 Despite of being the first stable release, App Grid is surprisingly nice.
 With almost all the features of Ubuntu Software Center, its USP is its lightweight.
-With the support of Ubuntu One sign, it truly deserves to be called the worthy alternative of Ubuntu Software Center.
+Though it’s not FOSS, with the support of Ubuntu One sign, it truly deserves to be called the worthy alternative of Ubuntu Software Center.
 What you think?